RobBednark/quiz-me/README.md

 ## TODO / #Backlog / #Features / #Stories
 (NOTE: deprecate the Trello board and move the backlog items from https://trello.com/b/5WCzHwdo/quizme to here)

+* 7/4/20, 3/28/15 allow a tree structure of tags, so that selecting a tag would select that and everything below it [suggested by Nev] (I discovered that I'm not reviewing as many flashcards because of not having this; e.g., select all non-software tags)
+* 7/4/20 FEATURE: add db name to each web page
 * 7/4/20 FEATURE: make question and answer editable while quizzing
 * 7/4/20 FEATURE: optionally sort tags by date added, or just show the date added
 * 6/24/20 FEATURE: when outputting dates, add the day-of-the-week, e.g. *__Tue__ June 23, 2020, 3:42 a.m.*